-Under the European general data protection regulation (GDPR), both controllers and processors of personal data must maintain a record of their processing activities unless they are exempted (article 30 of the GDPR).
+Under the European General Data Protection Regulation (GDPR), organisations processing personal data must maintain a record of their processing activities unless an exemption applies.

-However, the information to be provided in such record varies depending on whether they act as a data controller or a data processor with regard to a specific processing activities.
+However, the type of information to provide in this record differ depending on whether they act as a controller or as a processor.

 1. When is it necessary to maintain a record of processing activities?